jp1971/cmpgn.org/wp-content/plugins/ultimate-member/readme.txt

 Ultimate Member has a range of extensions that allow you to extend the power of the plugin

+* [Instagram](https://ultimatemember.com/extensions/instagram/) - Allow users to show their Instagram photos on their profile
+* [User Tags](https://ultimatemember.com/extensions/user-tags/) - Lets you add a user tag system to your website
 * [Social Activity](https://ultimatemember.com/extensions/social-activity/) - Let users create public wall posts & see the activity of other users
 * [WooCommerce](https://ultimatemember.com/extensions/woocommerce/) - Allow you to integrate WooCommerce with Ultimate Member
 * [Private Messages](https://ultimatemember.com/extensions/private-messages/) - Add a private messaging system to your site & allow users to message each other